isaacs/node-tar/README.md

 - `filter` A function that gets called with `(path, entry)` for each entry being listed.
 Return `true` to emit the entry from the archive, or `false` to skip it.
+- `onentry` A function that gets called with `(entry)` for each entry that passes the filter.
+This is important for when both `file` and `sync` are set, because it will be called synchronously.
+- `maxReadSize` The maximum buffer size for `fs.read()` operations.
+  Defaults to 16 MB.

 ### tar.u(options, fileList, callback) [alias: tar.update]